ZinedineChelgham/PER/README.md

 # Description
 This project utilizes React, Material-UI (MUI), and d3.js to create interactive charts.
 The primary goal is to display data visualizations using the d3 library, with styling provided by Material-UI components.
 Data for the charts is managed through a dataMapper located in the utils folder.

+## Prerequisites

+Before running this project, ensure you have the following prerequisites installed:

+- Node.js: Make sure you have Node.js installed on your system.
+You can download and install it from [https://nodejs.org/](https://nodejs.org/).
+- npm: npm comes bundled with Node.js.
+Check if you have npm installed by running `npm -v` in your terminal.
+If not, install it by following the instructions on the [official npm website](https://www.npmjs.com/get-npm).

 ## Available Scripts